- Forms (intranet)

 - For analysis - Users must cancel their time no less than 24 hours in advance of their scheduled appointment to avoid being charged.
 If it is outside the 24 hour lock this can be done by going to PPMS and cancelling your reservation.
 If your reservation is locked, you can cancel through PPMS but may incur charges.

 - For analysis instruments- reservations from 6pm to 9am may be cancelled any time before the start of your run at no charge by cancelling through PPMS.

-- For sorting instruments- reservations from 6pm to 9pm may be cancelled through PPMS any time before the start of the run with a charge of $35/hr.
+- For "Evening Sort Hours"- reservations from 5pm to 9pm may be cancelled through PPMS any time before the start of the run with a charge of $35/hr.

 - No charges will be applied for cancelled time, regardless of when it was cancelled if another user schedules that time.

 - Failure to adhere to these policies will result in additional charges to your account as well as loss of access to the facility.
 Access will be restored after meeting with Matt or Tim.
 Persistent offenders (more than three violations in a calendar year) will be required to undergo training and additional requirements as determined by the Flow Core staff.

 Access and Training

 - Before getting access to any core instrument, you will need to be trained in the proper use of the equipment.
 If you have not been trained, please visit the training page of the website to understand the training process.